 abunDANCE w/ Keo

-Rooted in empowerment and gratitude, abunDANCE with Keo is a high energy dance class using various dance movements such as Hip-hop, Afro fusion, twerk, and other art forms to promote creativity, liberation and abundance.
+Rooted in empowerment and gratitude, abunDANCE with Keo® is a high energy dance class committed to using movement and joy to celebrate and empower you.
+Using various dance movements such as Hip-hop, Afro fusion, twerk, and other art forms to promote creativity, liberation and abundance.
 Creating spaces for authenticity, outrageousness and joy!
+Be prepared for abundance and sweat.

 San Diego native, and Brooklyn transplant, Keomi Tarver is a dancer, writer, lover, teacher and friend.
 She began training at the age of 12, and is skilled in Modern, West African, Hip Hop, and Interpretive Dance.
 Throughout the last decade, Keomi has showcased her work on various stages and respected institutions including San Diego State University, Yale University, the Brooklyn Museum of Art and SummerStage.
 In 2010, while performing in “Hip Hop Saved My Life,” a celebration of Hip Hop through spoken word, dance, music and art, Keomi was inspired to continue the journey of combining spoken word and dance.
 In 2014, Keomi wrote, choreographed, and directed “Love & War.”
 Infused with dance and poetry, “Love & War” welcomed the vulnerability and work that love and war can bring to the surface, leaving us exposed and, eventually, free.
 Also in 2014, Keomidirected, produced, and starred in “Superpower,” a powerful video showing the power of choice.
 Inspiring our communities to be loving, courageous, and free.